aridiosilva/Blockchain/README.md

 # Summary of Blockchain Platforms

+As we can see described below a brief summaries, no platform is perfect, and in the future the best features may be adopted by the platforms that remain in the market.
+It is unlikely that more than 3 or 4 platforms will become very relevant in specific business domains than others.
+For example, in terms of platforms likely to continue to be used for healthcare applications, Ethereum, Hyperledger and MultiChain are at the top of the list because they combine the most relevant features at the moment.

 > - **Bitcoin**
 >
 >    Bitcoin, the first well-known and widely used distributed cryptocurrency, operates a peer-to-peer network without central authority or banks, and introduced the blockchain technology and platform to the world.68 The management of transactions and the issuance of coins are carried out collectively by the blockchain network.68 Bitcoin